bomonike/bomonike.github.io/waf.md

     This would require storing the IPs of known-slow users can be tracked so that they are exempted when blocking IP addresses which respond slower than a cutoff threshold.

+22. Set Rule Priority.
+Drag and drop the highest priority rule on top of the list.
+23. Click the orange "Create Web ACL".

     ## More than HTTP/IP traffic